-Students are required to remain at their rotation until the time designated by the Clinical Rotations Office and the supervising physician.
+Students are required to remain at their rotation until the time designated by the Office of Clinical Rotations and the supervising physician.
 The student will not leave the current rotation site prior to the last scheduled day of the rotation without the consent of the on-site Director of Medical Education/supervising physician.
-The Associate Dean, Clinical Sciences must also approve any early departures from an assigned rotation.
+The Office of Clinical Rotations must also approve any early departures from an assigned rotation.
 Any unapproved early departure may result in a failing grade for the rotation.